How Tax Aware is Your Investing Strategy?

 Share:

-In fact, investors have been trying it for as long as the stock market has been around.
-That’s why strategies like buy and hold, 1031 exchanges, and tax loss harvesting exist–and why individuals often take advantage of options like IRAs, donor-advised funds, and more.
+In fact, investors have been trying to reduce tax drag for as long as the stock market has been around.
+That’s why strategies like buy and hold, 1031 exchanges, and tax-loss harvesting exist–and why individuals often take advantage of options like exchange funds, Opportunity Zone funds, donor-advised funds, and more.
+But these strategies sacrifice investment quality for tax benefits.

 The Power of Tax Deferral: How it Works and Why it Matters